automl/neps/docs/reference/neps_spaces.md

     resampled_float_2 = Resampled(source=_float)
 ```

-??? tip "Self- and future references"
+??? info "Self- and future references"

     When referencing itself or a not yet defined parameter use a string of that parameters name: